 - Mon 12, Tue 13, Wed 14, Thu 15, Fri 16 March

-Why is my lecturer striking?
+Why was my lecturer striking?

-How many Goldsmiths staff are likely to strike?
+How many Goldsmiths staff took part?

 UCU has over 500 members at Goldsmiths, around one third of our total workforce.
-It is possible that not all UCU members will strike; it is also possible that some other staff may decline to cross the picket line.

 Why couldn’t Goldsmiths avoid this?